 Docker is a well-known front end for Linux containers, and it works on Windows, Linux, and MacOS.
 From the Docker website: “Docker simplifies and accelerates your workflow while giving developers the freedom to innovate with their choice of tools, application stacks, and deployment environments for each project.”

-My own experience with Docker has been positive: it’s easy to use and has been very beneficial to my software projects.
+My own experience using Docker within the software consulting world has been positive: it’s easy to use and has been very beneficial to my software projects.
 Docker allows us to easily spin up the appropriate tools for the appropriate problem with very little overhead.
 For example, I was working with a client who had a MongoDB instance that held data for different services.
 It was very easy just to start a Docker MongoDB container and have the setup we needed, instead of going through the process of installing MongoDB locally and managing versions.
 This also gave us the advantage of turning it off locally when we didn’t need it for the particular code we were working on.

 Docker Desktop for Windows initially used heavy, full Virtual Machines on Hyper-V to run Linux containers.
 This isn’t necessarily bad, but it does cost overhead in speed and interoperability between the container and the Windows host.

-The new features and architecture of WSL 2 make running containers with Docker Desktop faster and more efficient.
+The new features and architecture make running WSL Docker containers with Docker Desktop faster and more efficient.
 Now, containers can boot in seconds and leverage the advantages of the full kernel.
 In addition, memory and CPU consumption is down.
 According to Docker themselves, “it takes less than 10 seconds to start the Docker daemon when compared to almost a minute in the previous version of Docker Desktop.”

 If you do have build 202562, you simply type the following in an Administrator command line window and restart: